Farnhurst, Delaware

 “[The State Highway Department] intends to erect a marker near the freeway embankment indicating that beneath the tons of earth was once located the cemetery where almost 2,400 indigent men and women were buried. . .
 [Deputy Chief Engineer Miller] said, “The Highway Department will clean out what is not covered up and maintain that remaining area in good condition.”

 As far as can be determined, the graves were promptly forgotten, no marker was ever erected, and the area was not maintained.
-Today, the area is overgrown with tree, shrubs, and vines; a falling-down fence surrounds part of the area.
+Before the recent efforts to restore the cemetery, the area was overgrown with tree, shrubs, and vines; a falling-down fence still surrounds part of the area.
 Additionally, the area seems to have been used as a dumping ground for many tons of construction debris, household furnishings, and garbage, including a couch and a washing machine.
 It will take a major clean-up effort to restore the cemetery to the dignity it deserves.
+Once the space near the Delaware State Hospital Cemetery has been filled up with current indigent burials, plans are for future indigent burials to take place adjacent to the New Castle County Hospital/Farnhurst Potter's Field Cemetery.

 Priorities for the future.
-Another source of information about who might have been buried in the Cemetery in the Woods is the local newspapers from the time, which can be found online and are searchable, for anyone with a subscription to www.newspapers.com.
-The names of the deceased buried here could be cross-referenced against various databases including the “US Civil War Soldiers 1861-1865,” the “US Colored Troops Military Service Records 1861-1865” and Russ Pickett’s “Delaware Civil War Memorial Project” to try to identify veterans.
-If anyone wants to volunteer to take on this task, please contact Kathy at xro2581@gmail.com.
+There are various databases that include the names of Delaware's military veterans, including the “US Civil War Soldiers 1861-1865,” the “US Colored Troops Military Service Records 1861-1865” and Russ Pickett’s “Delaware Civil War Memorial Project” to try to identify veterans who might be buried in this cemetery.
+If anyone wants to volunteer to take on this task, please contact Kathy at [email protected].

 Comments from Dr. Mesrop A. Tarumianz about the Almshouse Cemetery